elastic/elasticsearch-net-example/README.md

 The resulting tokens that come out of the index analysis pipeline are stored as `terms` in the inverted index.

-You can easily see how the standard analyzer acts on a stream of text by calling the [Analyzer API]() in Elasticsearch:
+You can easily see how the standard analyzer acts on a stream of text by calling the [Analyze API](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/indices-analyze.html) in Elasticsearch:

 ```
 GET /_analyze?pretty=true&analyzer=default&text=Elasticsearch.NET